repozilla2/sentinel-proxy/docs/PROBLEM.md

 If actuator-boundary invariants are not standardized early, deployment norms may form without reproducible enforcement.

-Sentinel explores whether:
+SSC explores whether:

-> "Actuator safety evidence" can become a standard artifact in embodied AI research.
+> "Actuator-boundary conformance evidence" can become a standard artifact in embodied AI research.

 ---